Juuudas/opsys_Juudas/praks13_docker.md

 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image.
 This page describes the commands you can use in a Dockerfile.

+**Vastus:** <br>
-**Vastus:** Dockerfile: Tekstifail, milles on kõikvõimalikud käsud, mida kasutaja saab välja kutsuda käsureal, et moodustada _image_.
+Dockerfile: Tekstifail, milles on kõikvõimalikud käsud, mida kasutaja saab välja kutsuda käsureal, et moodustada _image_.
 Docker saab automaatselt ehitada _image_ lugedes juhised Dockerfile'st. <br>
 Docker Image: Fail, et käivitada koodi Docker Containeris. <br>
 Docker Container: N-ö koht, kus aplikatsioon saab vabalt joosta. <br>